-Smith, a Republican, was the representative for Ohio's 6th congressional district from 1869 to 1873.
+Smith was the representative for Ohio’s 6th congressional district and was a Republican.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Smith missed 128 of 1,151 roll call votes, which is 11.1%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.